Chromeilion/dungeon-downloader/README.md

 your terminal.
 ### For Development

-For development, you may want to install the package in-place.
+For development, you will want to install the package in-place.
 For this make sure to be using python 3.12 and then run:

 ```bash